Superalgos/Superalgos/README.md

 **5.** Extract/unpack the contents of the ZIP file directly into the ```Superalgos Desktop App``` folder.
 That's it.
 You are up and running with the new version.
 Simply start the app the same way you always do unless new instructions become available in this README file.

+**6.** Occasionally, the new version of the app may introduce changes that may require you to update your existing strategies.
+If that is the case, the announcement of the new release should explain how to proceed with your existing strategies.

 # Overview

 > **Watch the [Superalgos Platform Quick Getting Started Guide](https://www.youtube.com/watch?v=_apiM49udL0) video for a quick intro.
 The video is slightly outdated in that the Superalgos Desktop App (the client version of the Platform) does not require a login and does not feature a menu on top.
 Otherwise, the content is still valid.**

 The first time you run the app, you will see the following screen, split in half.
 The top half features the space used by the _Charting System_ and the bottom half features the _Designer_.

 Use the control in the center of the turquoise bar to pull the bar up and down in order to make more room to either application.

+You may also use your keyboard as follows:

+1. <kbd>Alt</kbd> + <kbd>&#8593;</kbd> to close the Charts and open the Designer.
+1. <kbd>Alt</kbd> + <kbd>&#8595;</kbd> to close the Designer and open the Charts.

 ![Drag-Panels](https://user-images.githubusercontent.com/13994516/58413461-1ac49600-8079-11e9-9dd8-96f416e75b33.gif)
 <br/><br/>

-Pulling the bar to the very top of the screen causes the _Charting System_ to stop consuming resources in your local machine, and gives you an ample view of the _Designer_.
+> **Tip:** Pulling the bar to the very top of the screen causes the Charts to stop consuming resources in your machine, and gives you an ample view of the Designer.

-The **_Designer_** allows you to manage your [Workspace](#workspace).
-The structure represented by the various icons nested in a hierarchy of elements is the representation of the logic behind your _Strategies_.
+The Designer allows you to manage your [Workspace](#workspace).
+The structure represented by the various icons nested in a hierarchy of elements is the representation of the logic behind your _strategies_.

 ![image](https://user-images.githubusercontent.com/13994516/58325421-f32bbe80-7e29-11e9-9478-9e6e4a02ae47.png)
 <br/><br/>

-Pulling the bar to the very bottom of the screen causes the _Designer_ to stop consuming resources from your local machine, and offers a full-screen view of the _Charting System_.
+> **Tip:** Pulling the bar to the very bottom of the screen causes the Designer to stop consuming resources from your machine, and offers a full-screen view of the Charts.

-The **_Charting System_** plots indicators data along with the actions taken by the _Strategy Engine_ and the _Executor_, integrated with market data.
+The *_Charts_* plots indicators data along with the actions taken by strategies, integrated with market data.

 ![image](https://user-images.githubusercontent.com/13994516/58325972-c37db600-7e2b-11e9-9aa2-9f6faaf8dd94.png)
 <br/><br/>

-The **_Superalgos Protocol_** (also referred to as the _protocol_) determines the structure in which all the information regarding a trading system is stored and—at the same time—provides a clear guidance on how traders using the various tools developed and distributed by the Superalgos Project shall create and automate their strategies.
+The *Superalgos Protocol* (also referred to as the _protocol_) determines the structure in which all the information regarding a trading system is stored and—at the same time—provides a clear guidance on how traders using the various tools developed and distributed by the Superalgos Project shall create and automate their strategies.

 # Charts Interface